 Lithnet Access Manager re-imagines the LAPS experience with RapidLAPS

-Access Manager provides a passwordless LAPS experience we call RapidLAPS.
-It integrates directly with the Windows logon screen, allowing authorized users to log in to the LAPS account, by simply scanning a QR code or entering a PIN.
+RapidLAPS changes that.
+It integrates directly with the Windows logon screen, letting authorised users log in to the LAPS account by scanning a QR code or entering a PIN.
+The password is delivered behind the scenes — your admins never see it, type it, or need to look it up.
+No app required.

 Select the RapidLAPS tile to start the login process.